zhan-gao/CopulaGraphic/README.md

 # CopulaGraphic
-A package for "*Copula Graphic Estimation of Survival Function with Dependent Censoring and its Application to an Analysis of Pancreatic Cancer Clinical Trial*" by Jung Hyun Jo, Zhan Gao, Inkyung Jung, Si Young Song, Geert Ridder and Hyungsik Roger Moon.
+A package for Jo, J. H., Gao, Z., Jung, I., Song, S. Y., Ridder, G., & Moon, H. R. (2023).
+[Copula graphic estimation of the survival function with dependent censoring and its application to analysis of pancreatic cancer clinical trial](https://journals.sagepub.com/doi/10.1177/09622802231158812).
+Statistical Methods in Medical Research, 32(5), 944-962.

 ### Installation